Providing the Commonwealth of Kentucky's boards and agencies with hearing officers and mediation services.

 Initial Hearing Officer Training: Administrative Hearings Under KRS Chapter 13B

-Wednesday, March 18, 8:30am, 1024 Capital Center Drive, Frankfort — This training approves 3.0 hours of educational qualifications for hearing officers as required by KRS 13B.030(4) and 40 KAR 5:010.
-Application is pending before the Kentucky Bar Association for approval of 3.0 hours of general CLE credit.
+Wednesday, March 18, 8:30am, 1024 Capital Center Drive, Frankfort — This training is approved for 3.0 hours of general CLE and educational qualifications for hearing officers as required by KRS 13B.030(4) and 40 KAR 5:010.
 Registration is $75.00 and the deadline to register is March 11.
 Download the registration form here.

 For more information, email email@example.com.